International law firm Dentons says in Australia, Singapore merger talks

-International law firm Dentons says it is discussing mergers with 500-lawyer Australian firm Gadens and 200-lawyer Singaporean firm Roydk & Davidson.
+International law firm Dentons says it is discussing mergers with 500-lawyer Australian firm Gadens and 200-lawyer Singaporean firm Rodyk & Davidson.

 The talks follow 3,000-lawyer Dentons' agreement earlier in the year to combine with China's Dacheng Law Offices, whose roughly 4,000 lawyers will help create the world's largest firm when that deal is completed.
 This year Dentons also merged with Atlanta-based McKenna Long & Aldridge, which had around 400 lawyers.